ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/cub-scouts/1-2-3-go/index.md

     A. Watch an episode or episodes (about one hour total) of a show that involves math or physics.
 Then do the following:
         (1) Make a list of at least two questions or ideas from what you watched.
         (2) Discuss two of the questions or ideas with your counselor.
         {{#note type="counselor"}}Some examples include-but are not limited to-shows found on PBS ("NOVA"), Discovery Channel, Science Channel, National Geographic Channel, TED Talks (online videos), and the History Channel.
 You may choose to watch a live performance or movie at a planetarium or science museum instead of watching a media production.
-You may watch online productions with your counselor’s approval and under your parent’s or guardian’s supervision.{{/note}}
+You may watch online productions with your counselor’s approval and under your parent’s supervision.{{/note}}
     B. Read (about one hour total) about anything that involves math or physics.
 Then do the following:
         (1) Make a list of at least two questions or ideas from what you read.
         (2) Discuss two of the questions or ideas with your counselor.